UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Universal Studios Japan has a list of official partners authorised to sell tickets.

 TRJ Tips: Re-entry is restricted.
 Meaning once you leave, you cannot go back in.
 There are a lot of ticketing options.
-The price of tickets varies depending on when you attend.
+The price of tickets is dynamic - meaning it varies depending on the date(s) you choose.

 TICKET TYPE